Are you 17 or over?

 To apply for your Provisional Licence you must complete the application form D1 that''s available from either the ''Driver and Vehicle Licensing Agency (DVLA) form ordering service'', or from your local Post Office.
 Alternatively you can now apply for a provisional licence online.
 Visit direct.gov.uk/drivingtest and follow the directions.
 It takes about 4 weeks for your application to be processed and for your licence to be sent to you - so if you want to start learning to drive as soon as you hit 17, make sure you apply early!

 Recommended reading material

 Some essential reading, like the Highway Code, is a great place to start.
-Also, start to practise your driving theory and hazard perception test on a PC with Driving Test all Tests DVD-ROM which will help boost your skills and improve your chances of passing both the Theory and Practical Tests.
+Also, start to practise your driving theory and hazard perception test on our FREE Theory Test Pro on line system, just click on the Theory Test Pro yellow banner on any of our web pages to register and get studying this will help boost your skills and improve your chances of passing both the Theory and Practical Tests.
 You''ll find a range of materials designed to make learning as easy as possible in our Online Shop

 Driving Theory and Practical Tests

 Theory and hazard perception tests come first